Sundramrai3691/ForkSpace/README.md

 - **Run failures:** clearer feedback when execution or configuration breaks (for example Judge0 / network), instead of only a generic error toast
 - Formatter support for cleaner code before review or reruns
 - Output panel designed for quick debugging during pair sessions
+- Submission output and run output surfaced with clearer status context

 ### AI Assistance